 How to

-Apply for recognition on paternity or co-maternity established abroad
+Apply for approval of paternity or co-maternity established abroad

-Paternity or co-maternity established abroad may be recognised in Norway.
+Paternity or co-maternity established abroad may be approved in Norway.

-If the paternity or co-maternity is recognised in Norway, the father or co-mother will have the same rights and obligations as if the parenthood was established in Norway.
+If the paternity or co-maternity is approved in Norway, the father or co-mother will have the same rights and obligations as if the parenthood was established in Norway.

 These rights and obligations will apply in all contexts where paternity or co-maternity matters.

-If paternity or co-maternity for your child has been established outside of the Nordic countries, you may apply for the same recognition in Norway.
+If paternity or co-maternity for your child has been established outside of the Nordic countries, you may apply for the same approval in Norway.

-You may also apply for the recognition of foreign decisions about changes in paternity or release of paternity.
+You may also apply for the approval of foreign decisions about changes in paternity or release of paternity.

-You do not have to apply for recognition if
+You do not have to apply for approval if

 - you were married to the other parent when your child was born.
 Paternity or co-maternity follows directly from the law in most countries- This is called the “pater est”-rule.
 The paternity or co-maternity is then considered to follow directly from foreign law.
 The parents must contact the Norwegian Tax Administration (Skatteetaten) if the marriage was entered into abroad, and has not been registered in Norway.